 Life – Terror.
 Ecstasy.
 Fight.
 Denial.
 Flight.
 Failure.
 PAIN.
 Forgiveness.
 Reconciliation.
 Hope.
 Love.
 Peace – Death.

-Eric’s went on to carve out a unique venue for Liverpool’s subculture, the birthplace for Liverpool Punk but in a permanent, more intimate basement club, around the corner from original Fruit Exchange Venue, fittingly, located opposite another iconic venue, The Cavern Club, Mathew Street.
+Eric’s went on to carve out a unique venue for Liverpool’s subculture, the birthplace for Liverpool Punk but in a permanent, more intimate basement club, around the corner from the original Fruit Exchange Venue.
+Fittingly, located opposite another iconic venue, The Cavern Club, Mathew Street.

-Beneath the iconic Mathew Street, Eric’s sign, a pair of metal doors led down to the underground den where alternative music and fashions were not only welcomed but celebrated.
-As a young teenager, Eric’s was a place where I instantly felt at home, where I belonged.
-As a young musician, playing in a band, forging an identity in the music industry, Eric’s became ‘our’ spiritual home, our meeting place, an aspiration, a safe place, a happy place a sense of belonging, our place to be.
+Beneath the iconic Mathew Street, Eric’s sign, a pair of metal doors led down to an underground den where alternative music and fashions were not only welcomed but celebrated.
+As a young teenager, Eric’s was a place where I instantly felt at home, where I felt I belonged.
+As a young musician, playing in a band, forging an identity in the music industry, Eric’s became ‘our’ spiritual home, our meeting place, our hangout, (at first) an aspiration, a safe place, a happy place a sense of belonging, our place to be.

-I cannot remember attending Eric’s opening night, The Runaways gig, but I did on the 15th October ’76.
-The legendary Sex Pistols performance that announced Eric’s to the world, and put the Club on the Liverpool map.
+I cannot remember attending Eric’s opening night, The Runaways gig, but vividly remember the week after.
+15th October ’76, the now legendary Sex Pistols performance that announced Eric’s to the world, and put our Club on the Liverpool map.

-Both The Ramones & Talking Heads were brought to the UK by, legendary music impresario, Seymore Stein (Sire Records), Seymore would eventually sign Madona!, The Slits, 20 August 1977, Siouxsie and Banshees, Human League and Spizz Oil (triple bill), 22 November 1978, Iggy Pop, 21 April 1979, Joy Division, 11 August 1979, The Cramps and Nightmares In Wax, 8 March 1980, Dead Kennedys, 29 September 1980, Adam and the Ants, 9 November 1980 to name but a few.
+Both The Ramones & Talking Heads were brought to the UK by, legendary music impresario, Seymore Stein (Sire Records), Seymore (Sire Records) would eventually sign Madona!
+Other Eric’s regulars included – The Slits, 20 August 1977, Siouxsie and Banshees, Human League and Spizz Oil (triple bill), 22 November 1978, Iggy Pop, 21 April 1979, Joy Division, 11 August 1979, The Cramps and Nightmares In Wax, 8 March 1980, Dead Kennedys, 29 September 1980, Adam and the Ants, 9 November 1980 to name but a few.

 I have many many Eric’s stories, tales, myths and memories and some of them are mostly true!

 I met my wife Gail, in Eric’s 7th May ’77 (see previous post 44 not out).
 A total chance meeting.
-Now, 45 years on, and a life-time together, two amazing grown-up children and (recently) our first incredible, (Covid baby) grandson, who we are still yet to meet.
+Now, 45+ years on, a life-time together, two amazing (grown-up) children and (recently) our first (Covid baby) grandson, who we have only just got to meet.

-Who’d have known?
-Who’d have thought?
-Would any of this ever happened without Eric’s?
+Would any of that ever have happened without Eric’s?

 As we stood patiently in a modest queue, a local musical ‘legend in his own lifetime’ Phil Jones was arguing with two doormen, a short space ahead of us.
 He was clearly twatted and becoming extremely annoyed as they would not allow him in, ‘do you know who I am’?
-Without ticket, he was still demanding entry based on the fact he had a record deal.
-His band had finished recording a double album with Charisma Records ….
-A concept album that, once Punk Rock had transformed the ’80s music scene, was surplus to demands and never released.
+Without a ticket, he was still demanding entry based on the fact he had a record deal.
+His band had just finished recording a double album with Charisma Records.
+A concept album that now, Punk Rock had arrived on the ’80s music scene, was surplus to demands and never released.

-I was impressed by bass player, Glen Matlock who managed to achieve the impossible, breaking an E string during the opening number, something I didn’t believe possible without a hacksaw.
-The band seemed nervous, unusually, if you believed the hype, quiet in-between songs, nothing like the raucous, aggressive ‘louts’ as portrayed in the NME and Sounds.
+Bass player, Glen Matlock managed to achieve the impossible, breaking an E string during the opening number, something I didn’t believe possible without a hacksaw.
+The band seemed nervous, unusually so, if you listened to the hype.
+Quiet in-between songs, nothing like the raucous, aggressive ‘louts’ as portrayed in the NME and Sounds.
 They played a song, then silence, with literally zero audience response and little, if any ‘Rotten’ banter?

-They appeared surprised, confused by a lack of audience response, not surprising as when you looked around, all you could see was, long haired musicians of an age soon to be irrelevant, leather or denim jackets, flares, beards, so far removed from Punk Rock that it was kind of comical.
-After what felt like a brief performance for a headliner we went downstairs to watch a local support band, Albert Dock, all of us, sort of, scratching our heads?
+They appeared surprised, confused by the lack of audience response, not surprising as when you looked around, all you could see was, long haired musicians, all of an age soon to be irrelevant.
+Leather or denim jackets, flares, beards, so far removed from Punk Rock that it was comical.
+After what felt like a very brief performance for a headliner we went downstairs to watch a local support band, Albert Dock, all of us, sort of, scratching our heads?
 What was all the fuss about?

-In Jeff’s defence, his feet were fucking huge, protruding out from beneath the electric piano like two clown-like slippers, they nearly tripped Jeff up as he walked past?
-The keyboard guy was as big as fuck, to match his feet?
+In Jeff’s defence, his feet were fucking huge, sticking out from beneath the electric piano like two clown-like slippers, they nearly tripped Jeff up as he walked past?
+Big feet big guy.
+He was as big as fuck.
 Jeff is small, tiny in comparison.
-A short verbal exchange, followed by a physical scuffle and then our drummer, joined in, the bouncers, already waiting in the wings, kicked them out.
+A short verbal exchange, followed by a physical scuffle and then the bouncers, already waiting in the wings, kicked Jeff out.
 The rest of the night was uneventful.
 We never really discussed the Pistols.

 Once the dust had settled, around two weeks later, rehearsals.
 We doubled the tempo of all our songs, ripped our clothes and learnt how to spit whilst playing and we changed the bands name from Berlin to Fun …. if you can’t beat em?